fabric8io/fabric8/docs/getStarted/kubernetes.md

 gofabric8 secrets -y
 ```

-If you wish to install the full [fabric8 microservices platform with CI / CD support](../cdelivery.html) or any other app you can add the `--app` command line argument:
+If you wish to install the full [Fabric8 Microservices Platform with CI / CD support](../cdelivery.html) or any other app you can add the `--app` command line argument:

 ```
 gofabric8 deploy -y -d mydomain.com --app=cd-pipeline